Zeiss Conquest 10x56 HD Review

-The Zeiss Victory HTs use a complex 6-lens design with two ED elements.
+The Zeiss Victory HTs use a four element design with two ED elements.
 Which system the Conquests use isn’t stated by Zeiss, but from the level of false colour I am guessing it’s just one ED element per objective.

 The Conquests’ objectives are well-recessed with micro-ridged lens rings and two large knife edge internal baffles for stray-light suppression.

 The T* coatings on these Zeiss Conquests are absolutely top quality - as good as, or better than, the latest Swarovski coatings.
 They have a slightly pinkish hue that gives a cool colour balance.
 Zeiss has always been proud of the excellence of its T* coatings and these show why.
 They have the latest dirt-shedding “LotuTec” feature as well.